|

 Ligaments of the Hip Joint

-The strong ligaments of the hip attach one bone to another and are essential for stabilizing the complex movements of the hip.
+Ligaments of the hip are extremely tough and strong.
+Ligaments attach one bone to another and are essential for stabilizing the complex movements of the hip.

 The ischiofemoral ligament attaches to the ischium of the pelvis and the intertrochanter line of the femur.